medeiser/kubernetes-samples/dynamic-routing/README.md

 ### *Scripts:*

-A scriot for using deploying the service using a predefined template was created:
+A script for using deploying the service using a predefined template was created:

 ```shell
 $ ./deploy-app.sh <app-name> <app-port>